Adithyavj/adithyavj.github.io/_posts/2022-05-19-stock-market.md

 8. Rounding Bottom
 It looks somewhat similar to cup and handle, but doesn't likely have a reconsiliation.
 Once it picks up, it likely goes up higher.
 > Only the patterns used by most people will affect the behaviour of a stock price.

+### Volume
+Technical analysis mainly deals with price and volume.
+If a 100 shares traded hands then the volume of the stock is 100.
+Volume describes the number of shares that were sold and bought.
+On each day we can see how many shares of a particular stock were traded.
+Volume is important as we need enough quantity to be traded at a price to confirm the price it's trading at is valid/correct.
+A price movement without enough volume is meaningless. *Volume preceeds price*.
+When something happens and the stock is going to move, a lot of volume will come in before the price begins to move.
+Before prices start to go up, a lot of people will be buying the shares meaning an increase in volume, only then the prices will start moving up as there is an increase in demand.
+If the prices are going up but there is very less volume, then the probability of continuation is very low.

+Big moves in stock price are supported with high volume.
+It could either be prices going down or up.
+If there is a movement with less volume it could mean that there weren't many sellers to sell at a meaningful price and thus the buyer had to purchase at a higher price, thus the price wouldn't continue to go up.

+- **Average Volume**
+Average amount of shares that a company buys/sells.
+We usually look at the 3 month average of a stock.
+We look at the average since in some days it can trade at a low volume and in some days high volume.
+The average daily quantity of shares that have been traded for the past X period.
+Usualy this is calculated on the past 3 months.
+- **Relative Volume**
+Relative volume compares the current volume to the average volume that the stock should have at the same time of day.
+If the relative volume is over 1 this means the stock is experiencing more then it’s usual volume.
+If for example the relative volume is 4, this means the stock is experiencing 4 times it’s usual volume.
+To understand if the volume of a stock is high/low, we observe the relative volume of that particular stock on that day with respect to how much volume it usually trades.
+We cannot compare volume of one stock to that of another stock.